QUOTES-Tennis-Reactions to Nadal winning Australian Open title | Sports-Games

 ROD LAVER, AUSTRALIAN TENNIS GREAT "Two AO (Australian Open) crowns and 21 majors, given everything you have endured this historic victory is so special Rafa.

 "It has been a privilege to watch you doing what you love.
 Congratulations."
-MATS WILANDER, SEVEN-TIME GRAND SLAM WINNER
+BORIS BECKER, SIX-TIME GRAND SLAM CHAMPION

+"It was a day made for tennis history.
+We didn't have Nadal at the top of our list a fortnight ago.
+He was fit, won the preparation tournament in Melbourne.
+"Before that, Nadal was injured for half a year.
+Now we are wiser and Rafa has broken the record of Federer and Djokovic.

+"You make a mistake if you still call Rafa the clay court king.
+He has won on every surface and every Grand Slam tournament at least twice.
+He is the most successful player of all time, we can say that loud and clear."
+BILLIE JEAN KING, 12-TIME SINGLES GRAND SLAM WINNER

 "To me this is the best comeback in the Open era, winning the 21st Grand Slam title, 35 years old, being 36 when the French Open comes around and he beats the best player in the world in Daniil Medvedev. "...
 It is indescribable and I do not know where he finds that strength."